DAO Use Cases And How To Build A DAO?

 DAO

-By harnessing the power of decentralization and blockchain technology, decentralized autonomous organizations (DAOs) are able to take the place of traditional governance apps and investment groups.
+By harnessing the power of decentralization and blockchain technology, decentralized autonomous organizations (DAOs) are able to take the place of the traditional governance models of apps and investment groups.
 As of November 2022, over $11 billion had been invested in these blockchain-based equivalents of traditional companies.
 As DAOs continue to gain traction, it's only natural that people will be curious about the most effective uses for them and how to implement them.

 What is a DAO?